 God used a sensual, pagan king who threw a party to set in motion a plan by which He would rescue His people from a near holocaust.
-Wow!

-And that's not all.
-As we move through the story in future weeks, we're going to see a Jewish orphan girl named Esther just "happen" to win a beauty contest, her prize being the king's hand in marriage.
-Next, the girl's uncle, Mordecai, just "happens" to uncover an assassination plot against the king.
-Then the king just "happens" to not be able to sleep one night, and needs help for his insomnia.
-Instead of calling for soothing music, he just "happens" to call for the reading of some boring board minutes, and in so doing discovers he had failed to reward Mordecai properly.
+But that's not all.
+As we move through the story in future weeks, we're going to see a Jewish orphan girl named Esther just "happen" to win a beauty contest.
+Her prize?
+She becomes Xerxes's wife, the queen of the kingdom.

+Yet that's not all.
+The girl's uncle, Mordecai, just "happens" to uncover an assassination plot against the king, but his good deed goes unnoticed.
+Until one night when the king just "happens" to be unable to sleep, and needs help for his insomnia, and instead of calling for soothing music, he just "happens" to call for the reading of some boring board minutes, and in so doing discovers he had failed to reward Mordecai properly.

-He "happens" to discover this oversight just hours before Mordecai was to be killed by one of the king's trusted court officials.
-The man who built the set of gallows to kill Mordecai just "happens" to offend the king on the very day the gallows were built, and his wicked plot backfires.
-And Mordecai just "happens" to be promoted to the number two man in the nation, and the Jewish people avoid a holocaust.
+And the king just "happens" to discover this oversight but hours before Mordecai was to be killed by one of the king's trusted court officials, Haman.
+But before Haman succeeds, his murderous plot just "happens" to backfire when his wicked intent is exposed to the king by Esther.
+And the king orders Haman's excecution on the very gallows he built for Mordecai, then promotes Mordecai to the number two position in the nation, and the Jewish people avoid a holocaust.

 It all just "happened," right?
 Just like you just "happened" to be here this morning, listening to God's Word.
-Just like my father just "happened" to receive a job transfer when I was ten that resulted in our family leaving an apostate church and landing in a Bible-believing church.
+Just like my father just "happened" to receive a job transfer when I was ten that resulted in our family leaving a church that didn't preach the gospel and landing in a church that did preach the gospel.
 Things just "happen," right?

 No. God is at work fulfilling His purpose.
-Nothing just "happens."
+All the time.

-Dear friend, though life may seem out of control, it's not.
-No matter how bad it is, God is in control and has a purpose.
+Dear friend, though life may seem out of control, it never is.
+No matter how bad it may seem, God is in control and working with a purpose in mind.